TEACHER CERTIFICATION REQUIREMENTS

-1. An understanding of Alexander’s basic concepts: use of the self, direction, inhibition, primary control, end gaining and the means whereby, doing and non-doing, faulty sensory appreciation, and conscious control.
+1. A practical understanding of F. M. Alexander’s basic principles associated with the use of the self, inhibition, direction, primary control, end-gaining and the means-whereby, doing and nondoing, faulty sensory appreciation, and conscious control.

-5. A thorough knowledge of F. M. Alexander’s writings, his life, and the history of the Technique; and a familiarity with the other literature pertaining to the Technique.
+7. A thorough knowledge of F. M. Alexander’s writings, his life, and the history of the Technique, as well as a familiarity with other literature pertaining to the Technique.

-6. A basic knowledge of anatomy and physiology as it applies to the principles of the Technique.
+8. A practical knowledge of anatomy and physiology as it applies to the principles of the Technique.